History of the Natural Resources Conservation Service (formerly the Soil Conservation Service) and the National Association of Conservation Districts*

 WNRCD land ownership

 As in other districts, the WNRCD has five supervisors, three of which are elected and two appointed by the State Land Commissioner.
 All NRCD supervisors “exercise a portion of the sovereign power of the State of Arizona in the performance of their duties and are PUBLIC OFFICERS”.
 Thus, the general laws of the State pertaining to “public officers” applies to NRCD supervisors.
-The current supervisors of the Winkelman NRCD are William Dunn, Francie Meyer, Gary Vinson, Peter Else, and Stephen Turcotte.
-Regular meetings are held quarterly on the third Wednesday of every January, April, July, and October.
+The current supervisors of the Winkelman NRCD are William Dunn, Steve Turcotte, Carol DuBois, Gary Vinson, and Barbara McGuire.
+Regular meetings are held quarterly on the third Wednesday of every February, May, August, and November.
 All district supervisors are unpaid volunteers although some supervisor’s expenses incurred while doing business can be paid by district funds.
 Likewise, all cooperation with the district is strictly voluntary.

 While in some Arizona districts the supervisors address the needs of the district, the Winkelman NRCD encourages its cooperators, local organizations, federal, state and local agencies, and other citizens of the district to be involved in district activities.
 Attendance at a regular Winkelman NRCD meeting averages between 30 and 55 people!
 Cooperators and other district citizens talk and intermingle with agency people which encourage mutual respect and open communication between everyone.
 This facilitates problem solving before an issue gets blown out of control.

 The stated goal of the Winkelman NRCD is “to support and encourage the proper and wise sustained use and management of our basic renewable and non-renewable natural resources utilizing sound science and valid on–ground experience.”
 The District attempts to provide leadership in order to promote good management of the natural resources of the district through coordination conservation and development programs resulting in the wise use of lands within the district.